dalenewman/Transformalize/README.md

 info  | NorthWind | Order Details | Ending 00:00:00.1715532
 </pre>

-Init mode creates the necessary structures for storage.
-Then, it bulk inserts the data.
-It's important to note that this is different from a general purpose ETL solution where you could *map* your input to a pre-existing output.  `tfl` maintains control of the output in order de-normalize it.
+Because the output is not console anymore, you'll see logging.
+Initializing does three things:

+1. destroys any pre-existing output structures
+2. creates output structures
+3. bulk inserts data.

-**Note**: Re-initializing with `tfl` will completely destroy and rebuild the output.
-This is done whenever you change the arrangement.
+Re-initializing **wipes out everything and rebuilds it from scratch**.
+This is done whenever you change an arrangement.
+It is best to think of your transformalized output as disposable.

+You may have noticed that Transformalize doesn't let you *map* your input to a pre-existing output structure.
+Instead, it maintains control over the output structure.
+It does this because it's main purpose is to de-normalize multiple inputs into a single output, and perform incremental transformed updates on that output.

+Here's the control you do get over your output:

+* order of the fields
+* re-naming fields with an `alias`
+* choice to **not** output a field by setting `output` to `false`

 ### Incrementals

-By default; when using persistent outputs, running `tfl` without a mode performs an incremental update:
+When using persistent outputs, running `tfl` without a mode performs an incremental update on the output:

 <pre>
 <strong>> tfl -a NorthWind.xml</strong>